 I did all this research while I was eating my breakfast today, so it is by no means in depth.
 If you have any research that can lend any evidence to the claim for or against (perhaps some super secret industry report) please message me on twitter @robrohan

 I’d love to see at least some proof of the tween claim.
 Until then, my theory is “the tween logic” is an outdated hold over from the days of the Beatles.
 A misplaced wish that Beatle mania can somehow magically come again someday.
-There is probably a lot more money to be made if the music industry reevaluates thier target market and focuses their collective effort a bit differently – otherwise it would appear the music industry is …
+There is probably a lot more money to be made if the music industry reevaluates their target market and focuses their collective effort a bit differently - otherwise it would appear the music industry is …

 Here is an interesting article on the reasoning behind the tweens: Music’s Influence on Culture.
 This comes by way of an awesome family member.
 Thanks Katie!